hyln9/VIKIROOT/README.md

 ## Troubleshooting

 - firstly please read through the "Attention" part above.
-- "insufficient place for payload": a reboot is required.
+- "insufficient place for payload" or "unknown kernel": a reboot is required.
 - "waiting for reverse connect shell": please wake up your device, open the clock/alarm app or toggle the bluetooth switch in order to trigger the backdoor.
 - still no luck: please run the "dbg" version and send an e-mail to me with the generated files which are just dump of some part of kernel and don't contain any personal information.